ollej/shoutbridge/README.md

 the plugin as generic as possible.
 Only use the ShoutMessage or XmppMessage for special cases that should only trigger on one type of message.

+### Testing Plugins ###
+There is a test script to help test plugins without having to start up the bot and send jabber messages to it.

+Run the script test_plugin.py with the name of the plugin as the first argument.
+The rest of the arguments will be sent as a message to the plugin, as a "Message" event.

+#### Example ####
+Send the message "Hi" to the HellowWorldPlugin.

+    python test_plugin.py HelloWorldPlugin Hi

 TODO
 ----